seanmtracey/cloudinary-demo/TUTORIAL.md

 ### Using the Cloudinary SDK
 #### Cropping an Image

-You might have noticed in the last chunk of code that we have a commented out function call which passes through the action of the button clicked: `applyTransformation(action);`.
+You might have noticed in the last chunk of code that we have a commented out function call which passes through the action of the button clicked: `// applyTransformation(action);`.
 This will be a catch-all method which will apply the desired transformation to our image depending on the button that's clicked.

 After the `.forEach` loop that we used to bind event handlers to our button, define the `applyTransformation` function: